TinosNitso/mpv-scripts/README.md

 https://github.com/user-attachments/assets/98cec5c2-43ac-422d-85b7-932719acf47c

 Also on [YouTube](https://YOUTU.BE/le2JGgjRJBw).
 The exact audio is copyrighted elsewhere (original [here](https://youtu.be/gWtGerBuNRA)).
+The video is from Адмиралъ (2008 film).
 Many geometries are possible, like the old default:

 ![Old version - 1.5.5](https://github.com/TinosNitso/mpv-scripts/releases/download/v1.5.5/SCREENSHOT.webp)